Vegan Breakfast Hash

-This vegan breakfast hash recipe is made with russet potatoes and sweet potatoes slow roasted to crispy perfection.
-A seriously delicious vegan breakfast idea!
+This Vegan Breakfast Hash recipe is made with russet potatoes and sweet potatoes slow roasted to crispy perfection.
+Serve it as a side of in a breakfast burrito for a tasty homestyle breakfast!

 Want to save this recipe?